jajunk/LightHouseLinuxMasterMDFiles/Package and Process Management/Proccess Monitoring and Management.md

-Process Monitoring and Management in Linux
+# Process Monitoring and Management in Linux

-1. Viewing Running Processes
+### 1. Viewing Running Processes

 Let's start with the basic commands to view running processes:

-a) ps - Process Status
+- ps - Process Status
 The 'ps' command provides a snapshot of current processes.

 Basic usage: